fwspie/AndroRAT-Mobile/README.md

 ### Step 1: Edit IP Address

-Using an APK editor, modify the IP address in the apk file located in realeases folder file to match your own server's IP.
+Using an APK editor, modify the IP address in the AndroRAT APK file located in release folder file to match your own server's IP.

 ### Step 2: Install Edited APK